dmitrypol/dmitrypol.github.io/_drafts/redis_etl.md

 categories: redis
 ---

-Frequently your application captures highly volatile data in [Redis](http://redis.io/) but you also need to [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) some of those data points to your relational DB.
-Due to Redis speed you can change the same value (increment a counter) tens of thousands of times per second but you can't (and don't really need to) make the same updates in your SQL DB.
+Frequently your application captures highly volatile data in [Redis](http://redis.io/) but you also need to [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) some of those data points to a different DB or data warehouse.
+Due to Redis speed you can change the same value (increment a counter) tens of thousands of times per second but you can't (and don't really need to) make the same updates in your SQL DB (where data is persisted to disk).

 What you often need is to keep your SQL DB in [near real-time](https://en.wikipedia.org/wiki/Real-time_computing#Near_real-time) sync with Redis.
 Your business users might not care if this data is 10-15 minutes delayed.
 So how would you design such a system?
 Examples below are using [Ruby on Rails](http://rubyonrails.org/) framework.